telwoo/final-project/README.md

 - The sklearn.linear_model LinearRegression() function was used as it allows easy calculation of the testing $R^2$ quantity.
 Both implementations gave the same interpretations of the data.

-### Confusion matrix not used for ...
+### Confusion matrix: not used for continuous target estimates
 The confusion matrix is used to tell you how many predictions were classified correctly or incorrectly.
-You are looking at a regression model, which gives you a continous output (not classification).
+The OLS linear regression used to model to the data in this study predicts a continous target output, not a discrete classification.
+Therefore, a confusion matrix is not applicable.
+The accuracy of the OLS linear regression model is characterized by the $R^2$ coefficient of determination described in the equations above and the "accuracy of model" section below.

 ### Description of current accuracy score
 There are two important considerations from the modelling.
 Do the features used contribute significantly to the model?
 What is the model accuracy?